-“Legal Separation is a lawsuit brought for a final determination of each party’s marital rights and responsibilities.
-It is almost exactly the same as a Divorce except that in the end, the parties remain married, but in name alone.
-The issues include child custody, child visitation, child support, spousal support, the division of community property, and attorney’s fees.
-For a thorough explanation of each of these areas, please click on any of the related links on this website.
-The primary purpose is for religious reasons or to preserve benefits only available during marriage, such as health insurance.
+“Legal Separation is almost exactly the same as a Divorce except that in the end, the parties remain married, but in name alone.
+Like a divorce, the issues involved include child custody, child visitation, child support, spousal support, the division of community property, and attorney’s fees.
+Legal separation was intended to assist couples who have religious reasons against getting a divorce or for those who want to preserve benefits only available to couples who are married, such as health insurance.
 It requires the consent of both parties.
 Without that consent, the action is automatically converted into a Divorce.
-A Judgement of Legal Separation can later be converted into a Judgement of Divorce without spending a lot more additional money.”
+A Judgement of Legal Separation can later be converted by either party into a Judgement of Divorce without having to re-litigate the entire case.”
 Jennifer Lawton, Fresno Family Law Attorney.

 Like a divorce, Legal Separation is an actual lawsuit.
 No one needs to have done anything wrong in order to file.
 California is a “no-fault” state.
 All a spouse has to allege is that the couple cannot get along.
 Legally, this is called “irreconcilable differences.”
 There is no requirement that these differences be proven.
 Any spouse can decide to file a divorce even if the other spouse does not want to get one.
 The only thing the family court is interested in is helping spouses reach a fair agreement concerning all of the issues in their case.

 The Family Court encourages parties to resolve their cases by agreement and gives those cases priority on its calendar.
 Couples who can amicably resolve their cases do not even have to appear in court.
 Except in very limited circumstances, the court will allow you and your spouse to agree to almost anything you want.
 Reaching an agreement is also the best way to reduce attorneys fees and stress on your family.